-Both email marketing and telemarketing have been around for a few decades now, with each being widely used by sales organisations to start conversations with potential customers.
+Both email marketing and telemarketing have been around for a few decades now.
+Each is being used by sales organisations to start conversations with potential customers.
 However, marketers often have different opinions when it comes to pitting the two against each other.

 Can telemarketing and email really compete?

-After all, both are outbound marketing tactics and used by top sales teams to drive action at the top of the sales funnel.
-And both create plenty of qualified leads if used right, but they aren’t the same.
+After all, sales teams use both tactics for outbound marketing to drive action at the top of the sales funnel.
+Both also both create plenty of qualified leads if used right, but they aren’t the same.

 Telemarketing is the oldest trick in the bag for many sales teams.
 It is also known as “cold-calling,” a word with negative connotations, giving it a bad name in the world of business.
 But there is no denying its effectiveness for reaching your ideal customers.

 On the other hand, email marketing is also a powerful marketing tool, but it lacks the feel of human-to-human interaction.
-Emails are sent in bulk, and that means that the entire marketing process can be automated, saving time, effort, and money too.
+Emails are sent in bulk, so the entire marketing process can be automated, saving time, effort, and money too.

 It continues to be an essential tool to drive lead conversions and generate ROI.
-This can be shown through the fact that Australia leads in open rates with an average of 18.7%, which means the audience here indicates a keen interest in email campaigns.
+In fact, Australia leads in open rates with an average of 18.7%, indicating the audience here has a keen interest in email campaigns.

 Telemarketing or Email Marketing: The Pros and Cons

 But you should know that neither strategy can guarantee a sure win for your business.
-Still, to help you choose, we are going to lay down some pros and cons of both the strategies so that you can figure out which one is better for your business.
+To help you choose, we’ve laid down some pros and cons of both the strategies so you can figure out which one is better for your business.

 Pros of Telemarketing